 Intravenous (IV) Vitamin C Therapy involves the administration of Vitamin C directly into the bloodstream.
 This delivery system is very powerful because it allows the plasma concentration of Vitamin C to reach levels high enough to kill cancer cells.

 Oral administration of Liposomal Vitamin C is also capable of achieving high enough plasma levels of Vitamin C to kill cancer cells along with IV Vitamin C.

 Vitamin C at high blood concentrations does not work as an anti-oxidant but instead acts as a pro-oxidant.
 When given intravenously, Vitamin C in the blood has been shown to generate the production of hydrogen peroxide that directly kills cancer cells in the early stages of cancer.

 Is IV Vitamin C Therapy Safe?

 There are no significant adverse effects associated with high doses of intravenous vitamin C when properly administered, whether given as a sole therapy or in combination with chemotherapy or radiation.
-Some animals can feel nauseous and may vomit during treatment which is a common side effect of an infusion going to fast, our technicians will monitor the patient until an appropriate rate is achieved.
-Increased water intake is also very common, no need to be alarmed if your pet wants to drink more water after treatment.
+Some animals can feel nauseous and may vomit during treatment which is a common side effect of an infusion going too fast, our technicians will monitor the patient until an appropriate rate is achieved.
+Increased water intake is also very common, there is no need to be alarmed if your pet wants to drink more water after treatment.